algodex/algodex-sdk/tutorials/CloseOrder.md

 # <a name="close"></a> ❌ Close order [WIP]

 Close an order from the {@tutorial Orderbook}.
-Must be connected to the wallet that created the order.
+Must be connected to the wallet this is a test by adam that created the order.

 ### Cancel Maker Order